0xKale/mw2degentoolv2/README.md

 # DISMAY'S DEGEN TOOL — MW2 Internal

 DISCLAIMER: I DONT CARE IF YOU USE OUR CODE, BUT STEALING IT TO SELL IT IN YOUR OWN TOOL IS A DOG ACT.
-GROW UP AND STOP TRYING TO DOX US
+GROW UP AND STOP TRYING TO DOX US.

+## Intro

 C++ DLL for **Call of Duty: Modern Warfare 2** multiplayer (`iw4mp.exe`) using **ImGui**, **DirectX 9**, and **MinHook**.
 Legit-focused tweaks (sensitivity, visuals, hosting, profile tools) — no wallhacks, aimbot or anything of that sort.